gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient will find you,
 and you know what'll happen then."

-"!!!" scrolled across the little bot's screen.
+`!!!` scrolled across the little bot's screen.

-She held her breath while it thought.
+She held her breath until it added `how hide`
-"how hide"

 She held out the discombobulator.
 The cleaning bot rolled forward, for all the world as if it was sniffing the small device.
-"not understand"
+`not understand`

 "I've already tested it,"
 Maddy said.